Is Life Insurance Taxable?

 Who Claims the Death Benefit on Income Tax?

-The beneficiaries of the deceased claim the death benefit on income tax.
+The deceased’s beneficiaries claim the death benefit on income tax.
 Usually, $10,000, which is not taxable, can be offered.

 Is a Lump Sum Death Benefits Taxable?